rsvim/rfc/3-EventLoop.md

 - Timeout tasks.
 - The `async` annotated javascript functions.

-These use cases usually require we submit an async task to a queue, schedule and run them later.
+These use cases usually require we submit an async task (just like a function pointer with a context in c/c++ that literally allows us doing any logic) to a queue, schedule and run them later.
 Thus we would like a very general task queue inside the event loop, which can be selected along with crossterm's hardware events.